Radnor Forest: Site of Special Scientific interest

 The steep-sided dingles and rock outcrops of the Forest's edge support rich plant communities, since these eastern Silurian shales are slightly calcareous.
 Mossy saxifrage and rock stonecrop are common on some cliff faces, with marjoram and a number of interesting mosses and liverworts.

 A variety of typical upland breeding birds are present, including raptors such as the red kite and common buzzard, as well as red grouse, whinchat, European stonechat, northern wheatear and the white-throated dipper at or near the many streams in the forest.
-Radnorshire Wildlife Trust maintain the 33 hectare Mynydd Ffoesidoes Nature Reserve on the summit plateau.
+Radnorshire Wildlife Trust maintain the 82 acre (33 hectare) Mynydd Ffoesidoes Nature Reserve on the summit plateau.

 Archaeology

 The topmost parts of the forest exhibit several Bronze Age round barrows, and there are also several ring cairns in the area.
 Most occur on or near the peaks, such as Black Mixen and Bache Hill.
 Prehistoric settlement is shown by hut circles often present as distinctive platforms.
 On the west side of Harley Dingle is a distinctive landscape feature known as "The Three Wriggles", a set of three gulleys running down the mountain slope on the western side of the Harley valley.
 There is also some evidence for mining activity.
 The town of New Radnor was a planned Norman settlement, and there is a large mound just to the north of the town marking the site of a motte and bailey castle.